+Our operating motto is "Service For Success".
 Our operations department focuses on the successful execution of customer expectations and providing consistent opportunities for our drivers, in conjunction with maximizing equipment utilization.
 These objectives require a combined effort of marketing, regional operations managers, and fleet management.